PHSKC-APDE/claims_data/analysis/Medicaid cohort function/Medicaid cohort function README.md

-Medicaid eligibility cohort function – SQL and R applications Version 1.0
+# Medicaid eligibility cohort function – SQL and R applications
+Version 1.0

+## Purpose
-Purpose: Script to send a SQL query to the PHClaims database on the SQL Server 51 to return a Medicaid eligibility cohort with specified parameters, either working in SQL Server Management Studio or R.
+Script to send a SQL query to the PHClaims database on the SQL Server 51 to return a Medicaid eligibility cohort with specified parameters, either working in SQL Server Management Studio or R.

-Access/permissions required
+## Access/permissions required
-•	All required SQL and R scripts are stored in the APDE Medicaid folder on GitHub  here
+- All required SQL and R scripts are stored on GitHub [here]()

-•	This script makes use of the following tables, stored procedures, and functions on SQL Server 51: o	User must be able to SELECT following tables in PHClaims database:
+- This function uses tables, stored procedures, and functions on SQL Server 51
+- Users must be able to SELECT following tables in PHClaims database:
-	dbo.mcaid_elig_overall
+     - dbo.mcaid_elig_overall
-	dbo.mcaid_elig_address
+     - dbo.mcaid_elig_address
-	dbo.mcaid_elig_dual
+     - dbo.mcaid_elig_dual
-	dbo.mcaid_elig_demoever
+     - dbo.mcaid_elig_demoever
-o	User must be able to EXECUTE stored procedures in PH_APDEStore database:
+- Users must be able to EXECUTE stored procedures in PH_APDEStore database:
-	PH\KERNELI.sp_mcaidcohort
+     - PH\KERNELI.sp_mcaidcohort
-o	User must be able to SELECT table-valued functions in PH_APDEStore database:
+- Users must be able to SELECT table-valued functions in PH_APDEStore database:
-	dbo.Split
+     - dbo.Split

-•	To check your permissions on any database once you’ve connected, run the SQL code on GitHub here
+- To check your permissions on any database once you’ve connected, run the SQL code [here](https://github.com/PHSKC-APDE/Medicaid/blob/master/analysis/Broad%20use%20functions/Server%20permissions.sql)

-Using the Medicaid eligibility cohort function in R
+## Using the Medicaid eligibility cohort function in R
-1. You can use the R script titled “mcaid_cohort_process.R” to get started – this will source (i.e. load) the function mcaid_cohort_f from the R script “mcaid_cohort_function.R”
+1. You can use the R script titled [mcaid_cohort_process.R](mcaid_cohort_process.R) to get started – this will source (i.e. load) the function mcaid_cohort_f from the R script [mcaid_cohort_function.R](Medicaid%20cohort%20function/mcaid_cohort_function.R)
 2. Make sure to have the suggested R packages installed and loaded (RODBC, dplyr, stringr, lubridate)
 3. To pass parameters to this function, review the “Function parameters” section below